 If one looks at substances, the same substance can be in several products that have a variety of Anatomical Classification codes.
-For example, naproxen can be classified in N2B (analgesic), M1A (antirheumatic), G2X9 (for gynaecological conditions) or S1R (ophthalmologic use).
+For example, naproxen can be classified in N2B (NON-NARCOTICS AND ANTIPYRETICS), M1A (ANTI-RHEUMATICS, NON-STEROIDAL), or G2X1 (GYNAECOLOGICAL ANTISPASMODICS).
 In other words, these products have different formulations and/or specific strengths with different indications and are clearly different products.
 These products may have different brand names.